 We help you in obtaining approval from HM Revenue & Customs under the Non-Resident Landlords Scheme.
-Once approval has been acquired, the non-UK resident landlord has to submit an annual tax return form to HM Revenue & Customs made up to the 5th April of each year.
+After getting the approval, the non-UK resident landlord has to submit tax on rental income UK to HM Revenue & Customs made up to the 5th April of each year.

 You are free to pay tax on your rental income through Self-Assessment.
-You just need to fill in form NRL1i and send it back to HMRC.
-If you get the approval, HMRC will inform your letting agent or tenant not to deduct tax from your rent.
+You need to fill in form NRL1i and send it back to HMRC.
+If you get the approval, HMRC will inform your letting agent or tenant not to deduct any buy to let tax from your rent.
 After that, you need to declare your income in your Self-Assessment tax return.
 If you fail to update your taxes, HMRC will not approve your application.

 If you don’t have a letting agent and your occupant pays you more than £100 a week in rent, they’ll deduct the tax from their rent payments to you.